-- 212 - 213 Phase 3
+Phase 3

 A first analysis was made concerning the basic statistical parameters of water consumption variables z, T, I, V and ρ derived from the pulses generated by models A-D, in comparison with those of the measured pulses (see Table 1).
-This table shows that all the models reproduce well mean(z), mean(T), var(T), mean(I) and var(I).
+This table shows that all the models reproduce well mean (z), mean (T), var (T), mean (I) and var (I).
 This is a direct consequence of the goodness of the method of the moments for parameter calibration.

-Correlation ρ is only preserved in those models which are constructed considering the correlation, i.e. 219 models A, C-1, C-2, C-3 and D. As expected, model B leads to $\rho=0$, since the pulse duration and 220 221 intensity are generated independently from each other in this model.
-Similar considerations can be made with regard to cov(T,I).
-With regard to ρ , the analysis of Table 1 proves that the methods adopted in 222 223 models C-1, C-2, C-3 and D have similar effects to the use of the bivariate distribution in model A. The advantage for these methods of being also applicable in the cases (see model D) where no bivariate 224 distribution is available, that is when T and I are represented by two different kinds of marginal 225 probability distributions, must also be highlighted.
-As for pulse volume V, only the models that consider 226 correlation, i.e. A, C-1, C-2, C-3 and D, are those that return consistent values of mean(V), i.e. values of mean(V) close to the value mean(V)=9.45 L of the measured pulses.
-As a consequence of this, the same models provide consistent values of mean (D), i.e. values of mean(D) close to the value of mean(D)=442 L/day associated with the measured pulses.
+Mean(V), mean (D), ρ and cov(T,I) are well reproduced only by the models that consider correlation (i.e. all the models except for model B).
+In particular, with regard to ρ , the analysis of Table 1 proves also that the methods described in section 2.2 and adopted in models C-1, C-2, C-3 and D have similar effects to the use of the bivariate distribution in model A. The advantage for these methods of being also applicable in the cases (see model D) where no bivariate distribution is available, that is when T and I are represented by two different kinds of marginal probability distributions, must also be highlighted.

-Another test was then carried out to compare the synthetic water demand pulses generated by means of 231 the models with the measured water demand pulses in terms of overall daily water demand volume D. In 232 particular, the total synthetic water demand volume D was calculated for each day in the generic one 233 month long pulse generation of each test.
-Then, the cumulative frequency curve was constructed 234 reporting, for each value of D, the Weibull cumulative frequency F of days in the month that feature a 235 value of the overall daily water demand volume lower than or equal to D. Since each model application 236 comprises 100 one-month long pulse generations, a band of synthetic cumulative frequencies was then 237 obtained for each test.
-For each test, the band upper envelope (BUE), lower envelope (BLE) and mean 238 value (BMV) of the 100 cumulative frequency curves were determined for all the models.
-The 239 240 cumulative frequency of the measured daily water demand volume (ECF) was also calculated.
+Another test was then carried out to analyse the consistency of the synthetic water demand pulses generated by means of the models with the measured water demand pulses in terms of overall daily water demand volume D. In particular, the total synthetic water demand volume D was calculated for each day in the generic one-month long pulse generation of each test.
+Then, the cumulative frequency curve was constructed reporting, for each value of D, the Weibull cumulative frequency F of days in the month which feature an overall daily water demand volume lower than or equal to D. Since each model application comprises 100 one-month long pulse generations, a band of synthetic cumulative frequencies was then obtained for each test.
+For each test, the band upper envelope (BUE), lower envelope (BLE) and mean value (BMV) of the 100 cumulative frequency curves were determined for all the models.
+The cumulative frequency of the measured daily water demand volume (ECF) was also calculated.

 The graphs in Figure 2 report BUE, BLE and BMV obtained using the various models as well as ECF.
-241 242 Analysis of the graphs shows that, as already highlighted by Creaco et al. (2015), the BMV obtained with model A (model that takes into account the mutual dependence of pulse intensity and duration by means 243 of the bivariate distribution) follows ECF much more closely than that obtained with model B (model 244 that neglects the mutual dependence of pulse intensity and duration).
-Furthermore, all the data points of 245 ECF lie inside the band of cumulative frequency obtained with model A. Only a few ECF data points.
-246 instead, are found inside the band of cumulative frequency obtained with model B. This attests to the 247 better capability of model A to generate water demand pulses that are consistent with the observed 248 demand pulses in terms of overall daily water demand volume.
-Figure 2 also shows that models C-1, C-2 249 and C-3, which use the methods described in this paper to preserve correlation, have an almost identical 250 251 performance to model A. The change in the distributions used to represent the pulse durations and intensities does not affect results significantly (see results of model D with method 3).
-This is due to the 252 fact that, in the case study considered, the beta and gamma probability distributions fit the measuredpulse durations and intensities in a similar way to the lognormal distributions used in method A.
+Analysis of the graphs shows that, as already highlighted by Creaco et al. (2015), the BMV obtained with model A (model that takes account of the mutual dependence of pulse intensity and duration by means of the bivariate distribution) follows ECF much more closely than that obtained with model B (model that neglects the mutual dependence of pulse intensity and duration).
+Furthermore, all the data points of ECF lie inside the band of cumulative frequency obtained with model A. Only a few ECF data points, instead, are found inside the band of cumulative frequency obtained with model B. This attests to the better capability of model A to generate water demand pulses which are consistent with the observed demand pulses in terms of overall daily water demand volume.
+Figure 2 also shows that models C-1, C-2 and C-3, which use the methods described in this paper to preserve correlation, have an almost identical performance to model A. The change in the distributions used to represent the pulse durations and intensities does not affect results significantly (see results of model D with method 3).